 The school has consistently performed within the does not meet standard range.
 Starting in 2022, however, the school's English Learner (EL) students grew to almost two thirds of the overall school population.
 Therefore, the school was held accountable against the state's EL proficiency results.
-Most recent assessment results indicate that the school is Approaching Standard in both English/Language Arts and Math.
+In 2022, the school performed relative to the state in reading but far below in math.
+In 2023, the school performed at an approaching standard percentage but continued to perform far below in math.